GenericMappingTools/gmt/doc/rst/source/supplements/gsfml/fzblender.rst

 .. _-D:

 **-D**
-    Do not remove filtered output but save them to IT(prefix)_filtered.txt.
+    Do not remove filtered output but save them to *prefix*\_filtered.txt.
 [By default we delete these intermediate files].

 .. _-E:

 **-E**\ *sfilter*
-    Apply a s\ **E**\ condary filter after the primary required filter has completed.
+    Apply a secondary filter after the primary required filter has completed.
     This is sometimes useful if you apply a robust filter first, which may result in short length-scale noise after removing gross outliers.
 See |-F| for how to specify the filter.